Treatment of tetralogy of Fallot with complete intracardiac repair (corrective surgery) (program ID: 50059)

 - 2004 Franz Köhler Award of the German Society for Thoracic and Cardiovascular Surgery.

-- 01/2004 "Device and methods of liquids control in extracorporeal devices for assisted circulation" (German patent service CE02A31/P-DE).
+- 01.2004 "Devices and methods of liquid control in extracorporeal devices for assisted circulation" (German patent service CE02A31/P-DE).

 Memberships in Professional Societies